SandhiyaP68/vipsTech_portfolio/README.md

 # License
-This project is free to use and does not contains any license.
+This project is free does not contains any license.